marcel-sl/oppia/UsingGit.md

 This page outlines some basic git commands for developers new to Git.

-1. After [cloning Oppia](https://code.google.com/p/oppia/source/checkout), you can make code changes in your local directory, under oppia/ .
+1. After making a local clone of Oppia, you can make code changes in your local directory, under oppia/ .
 These changes will be tracked by Git.
 At any time, you can check what git thinks has been changed using:

 ```
    $ git status